 Freedom in Forgetting

 Are our memories really the measure of a good life?
-Milly is showing me that it’s the soft, settled, mellow moments that hold real value.
+Milly is showing me that it’s the soft, settled, mellow moments that matter just as much.

 Theme: The Beauty